czl9707/notes-n-writings/Python Async Tests.md

 ### Test Group

-As mentioned above the plugin evolve from the solution `pytest-asyncio` + `pytest-subtests`, but the boiltemplate has been moved into the scope of the framework.
-Thus async tests are collected and grouped during test collection.
+As mentioned above the plugin evolve from the solution `pytest-asyncio` + `pytest-subtests`, but the boilplate has been incorporated into the framework.
+Thus async tests are collected and grouped during test collection phase, and excuted group by group in execution phase.

 I don't want to dive too deep into the design and implementation of pytest.
-So, long story short, Pytest maintains a `SetupState` to keep track of a stack of active nodes, which starts with `Session`, and end with a `Function`, each node should be a child of previous node.
+So, long story short, Pytest maintains a `SetupState` to keep track of a stack of active nodes, beginning with `Session`, and ending with a `Function`, each node should be child of previous node, in another word, we can not push multiple `Function`s onto the stack directly.

-In order to have multiple active `Function`s, one more layer of node, `Group`, has been created.
-So instead of pushing `Function`s onto the stack, the `Group` lives on the stack and managing async test functions, just like what we did in `pytest-subtests` solution.
+Therefore, one more layer of node, `Group`, has been created.
+Instead of pushing `Function`s onto the stack, the `Group` resides on the stack and managing async test functions, just like our approach in `pytest-subtests` solution.

 ### Timeout

-It's not easy to well understand the latest state of the object system when dealing with system tests.
-Thus, it's not uncommon to fall into a infinite loop.
-A Timeout feature has been introduced at ease.
+It's not easy to fully understand the latest state of the system during system tests execution.
+As a result, falling into infinite loops is not uncommon.
+A Timeout feature has been introduced for convenience.

 ``` python